kdb9520/Jott/jott_translator/src/README.md

-## Group 6 (Derek Pruski, Max O'Malley, Eligh Ros, Kellen Bell, Justin Ceiley)
+### Group 6 (Derek Pruski, Max O'Malley, Eligh Ros, Kellen Bell, Justin Ceiley)

 ## Phase 2 Jott Parser

+**Be sure to view this file as a proper markdown file to get the correct formatting for commands.**
+Specifically, the instructions to compile and run will have \ characters that, if viewed as raw text, will make the commands to compile the code not work properly.

 ### Instructions to Compile and Run:
 1. Go into the src folder in the jott_translator, and run the following command on the command line: